Tehy/portfolio-site/README.md

 ## Caution

-My introductory node project, contains silly code.
+This is my introductory node project, contains silly code.